Industry Purchasing Practices

 Our Approach

-Attention towards implementing responsible purchasing practices and engaging in constructive sourcing dialogues has increased, especially among brands associated with MSIs like Fair Wear, the Ethical Trading Initiative (ETI), and the Sustainable Apparel Coalition (SAC), which has led to a rise in the purchasing practices score.
 The vast majority of suppliers (79.4%) are rating brands they consider preferred partners.
 This means that the results reflect industry best practice, rather than industry norm.
 Indeed, while the score offers valuable insights, it may not fully reflect the realities and challenges faced by suppliers, workers and the broader industry.
-Therefore, further cycles and more participation from suppliers will be necessary to draw more accurate conclusions.
+To gain a more comprehensive and accurate depiction, further supplier participation and continuous assessment is crucial.

 Our Partner